rgm/meteor-flipper/README.md

 }

-// mutators will cause a correct update() on the backing Mongo document experimentalSearch.enable();                // for all clients, unconditionally experimentalSearch.disable();
+// mutators will cause a correct update() on the backing Mongo document
+// NB: mutators are proposed, not yet implemented. experimentalSearch.enable();                // for all clients, unconditionally experimentalSearch.disable();
 experimentalSearch.enable(Flipper.group('usersWithNamesStartingWithM'));